gemstackio/the-complete-algorand-development-course-old/README.md

 ### Module 2: Crypto Basics

-In this module, engineers will be learning about cryptocurrencies, types of tokens, and explore the intricacies of cryptocurrency wallets.
+In this module, engineers will be learning about cryptocurrencies, and types of tokens, and explore the intricacies of cryptocurrency wallets.

 * [Chapter 5: CryptoCurrencies](./ch-5-cryptocurrency.md)
 * [Chapter 6: Crypto Wallets](./ch-6-crypto-wallets.md)